 Yes you can.
 You can instead make this cake as a 2 layer 8 inch (20 cm) cake.
 You can also just use whatever you have available, just be sure to check the cakes as they are cooking and cook until a skewer when inserted into the centre of the cake comes out clean, rather than just based on a time.

-More vegan cake recipes:
+More dairy free cake recipes:

 Vegan Red Velvet Cake